Enhancing and Sustaining Parks

 Our Park Improvement Project program is designed to meet real needs in our state parks that are often too small to get attention through other means.
 These grants are available to all Washington State Parks on an annual basis.

-Member funded, member selected.
 All the funds for our Parks Improvement Projects Grants program come from our contributors, and all members who contribute something extra to it, get a say in which projects receive funding.
 Through this program, even small contributions make a tangible difference in our State Parks system.
+Tap on photos below to learn about recent grants at these state parks.

 - Goldendale Observatory – Technical Facilitation of Solar Telescope Outreach: $2250